MicroEJ/docs/PlatformDeveloperGuide/platformOverview.rst

    Overall Process

+The steps are as follow:

-1. Step 1 consists in creating a new MicroEJ Platform configuration project.
-This project describes the MicroEJ Platform (MicroEJ architecture, metadata, etc.).
+1. Create a new MicroEJ Platform configuration project.
+This project describes the MicroEJ Platform to build (MicroEJ architecture, metadata, etc.).

-2. Step 2 allows you to select which modules available in MicroEJ Architecture will be installed in the MicroEJ Platform.
+2. Select which modules provided by the MicroEJ Architecture will be installed in the MicroEJ Platform.

-3. Step 3 builds the MicroEJ Platform according to the choices made in steps 1 and 2.
+3. Build the MicroEJ Platform according to the choices made in steps 1 and 2.

-4. Step 4 compiles a MicroEJ Application against the MicroEJ Platform in order to obtain an application file to link in the BSP.
+4. Compile a MicroEJ Application against the MicroEJ Platform in order to obtain an application file to link in the BSP.

-5. Step 5 consists in compiling the BSP and linking it with the MicroEJ Application that was built previously, in step 4.
+5. Compile the BSP and link it with the MicroEJ Application that was built previously in step 4 to produce a MicroEJ Firmware.

-6. Step 6 is the final step: Deploy the binary application onto a board.
+6. Final step: Deploy MicroEJ Firmware (i.e. the binary application) onto a board.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free